Where to Find the Best Bagels in Boston Right Now

 Katz Bagel Bakery

-Katz has a few claims to fame.
+Katz—pronounced “Kates”—has a few claims to fame.
 For one, it purports to be the place that invented the pizza bagel (although there’s actually an East Coast-West Coast feud about the snack’s origins).
-Owner Richard Katz also says that he trained the baker who opened the first bagel shop in China (you can find that story here).
+Owner Richard Katz has also said that he trained the baker who opened the first bagel shop in China (you can find that story here.)
 But whatever big boasts the place makes, here’s one comparatively humble fact we know to be true: Katz, founded in 1938, is a local icon with a long history and a legendary knack for making amazing, straightforward bagels and schmears.

 139 Park St., Chelsea, 617-884-9738, katzbagels.com.